9 Ways To Improve Your Healthcare Marketing Strategy

 SEO, or search engine optimization, is the process by which search engines rank your content.
 Depending on quality, readability and even popularity, your healthcare content strategy is highly based on how well you tailor to Google’s needs.
 This includes keyword strategy and optimized meta elements.

 The effort you put into SEO is absolutely worth it.
 The top three results on Google get around 40 percent of the total click-throughs for that search term.
 So when a potential client asks Siri or Alexa about diabetes symptoms, for example, content that features keywords such as “common diabetes symptoms,” “diabetes treatment options” and “how to tell if you have diabetes” has a higher chance of appearing.
 With a little work, you can make your blog posts more “googleable.”
 For more information on how to use SEO in your healthcare marketing strategy, check out our helpful content writing guide.

 Our affordable blog writing services give you the content you need to attract customers and build up your healthcare brand.

 3. Answer the Health Questions That Your Audience Cares About

-Two-thirds of people looking for content about a health problem search for information online.
+Two-thirds of people looking for information about a health problem search online.
 In fact, 75 percent of women, caregivers and people who have chronic diseases turn to the internet in search of help.
 If you can anticipate which questions readers are asking, your website can grab their attention immediately.
 Writing rich content about these keyword search terms also increases your page rankings, so it’s a win-win situation for click-through rates.

 - What do the symptoms that I have mean?